Bradley Fighting Vehicle: Gulf War

+An M2 Bradley burns after being hit during the Battle of 73 Easting, one of only three Bradleys lost to the Iraqis, February 1991.

 During the Gulf War, M2 Bradleys destroyed more Iraqi armored vehicles than the M1 Abrams.
 A few kills against Iraqi T-72 tanks at close range are reported.
 A total of 20 Bradleys were lost—three by enemy fire and 17 due to friendly fire incidents.
 Another 12 were damaged.
 The gunner of one Bradley was killed when his vehicle was hit by Iraqi fire, possibly from an Iraqi BMP-1, during the Battle of 73 Easting.
 To remedy some problems that were identified as contributing factors in the friendly fire incidents, infrared identification panels and other marking/identification measures were added to the Bradleys.

 Iraq War

-In the Iraq War, the Bradley proved vulnerable to improvised explosive device and rocket-propelled grenade attacks, but casualties were light with the crew able to escape.
-In 2006, total losses included 55 Bradleys destroyed and some 700 others damaged.
+In the Iraq War, the Bradley proved vulnerable to improvised explosive device and rocket-propelled grenades, but casualties were light with the crew able to escape.
+In 2006, total losses included 55 Bradleys destroyed and some 700 damaged.
 By the end of the war, about 150 Bradleys had been destroyed.